Trump Wants War With Venezuela Because ‘They Have All The Oil,’ He Told Intel Officials In 2017, McCabe Says

 While McCabe remains the sole source for the Trump quote about desiring war with Venezuela, the quote would be consistent with Trump’s earlier, publicly stated desire to seize oil from Iraq, following the U.S. invasion and lengthy occupation there.

 “We go in, we spend $3 trillion, we lose thousands and thousands of lives, and then what happens is we get nothing.
-You know, it used to be to the victor belong the spoils,” Trump said in a speech during the 2016 presidential campaign, as quoted by The Guardian.
+You know, it used to be to the victor belong the spoils,” Trump said in a speech during the 2016 presidential campaign, as quoted by the Guardian.
 “One of the benefits we would have had if we took the oil is ISIS would not have been able to take oil and use that oil to fuel themselves.”

 Trump apparently never abandoned the idea of somehow taking oil from Iraq as payment for the invasion.
 According to an Axios report, in meetings with the Iraqi prime minister during 2017, Trump on two occasions mentioned his idea of seizing Iraqi oil.